 It rivals the RC-2o by XLN Audio as one of the top choices for free Lo-Fi effect plugins.
 It has a very pleasing minimal interface with left and right VU meters for monitoring.
-This plugin’s processing power is incredible compared to its actual size, which helps users save sometimes vital CPU during sessions.
+This plugin’s processing power is incredible compared to its actual size, which helps you save CPU during sessions.

 - Impulse Response Switch: The Impulse switch is an ideal upgrade to this version of Tape Cassette.
 The IR creates a more organic frequency response than its predecessor and vastly increases the saturation dynamics, particularly around the mid to high end.

-- Over 15 Presets – Caelum has given the users a bevy of preset choices to use a starting block for processing or even mere reference.
+- Over 15 Presets -- Caelum has given you a bevy of preset choices to use a starting block for processing or even mere reference.
 These are split between presets with the newly introduce IR switch and those without.

 Caelum’s Audio Tape Cassette 2 is available as 32 or 64 bit VST3 to Windows users.
 Mac users require OSX 10.11 or higher and can get in VST3 or AU formats.

 If you’re looking for a top-tier free tape emulation plugin, you cannot go wrong with Tape Cassette 2.
-The color and harmonic enhancements that it offbers users make it an absolute steal.
+The color and harmonic enhancements that it offers you make it an absolute steal.
 If you enjoy this plugin and have the means, we recommend upgrading to the Audio Tape Pro, also by Caelum.